Brian Brock: Academic career

 Brock is a member of the University of Aberdeen's Centre for Spirituality, Health and Disability and a founding member of the Centre for the Study of Autism and Christian Community Friendship.
 He is also a founding member of the new University of Aberdeen Friendship House initiative.

 Brock plays an active role in teaching undergraduates at the University of Aberdeen, leading postgraduate seminars, and has successfully supervised thirty doctoral candidates, many of whom have published their doctoral theses as books, including Andrew Draper, Scott Prather, Tyler Atkinson, Michael Laffin, Benjamin Wall, Amy J. Erickson, Andrew Errington, Steven Schafer, Kevin Hargaden, Jacob Marques Rollison, Timothy Shaun Price, Daniel Patterson, Ross Halbach, Allen Calhoun, Michael Morelli, and Emily Beth Hill.
 In 2022, the Aberdeen University Students' Association (AUSA) named him Best Postgraduate Research Supervisor.

 Professional activities

 Since 2016, Brock has been Editor-in-Chief of the Journal of Disability and Religion.
 Along with Susan Parsons, he is the founding editor of the academic monograph series, "T&T Clark Enquiries in Theological Ethics".
 Since 2012 he has served on the Theological Commission of the Diocese of Aberdeen and Orkney, Scottish Episcopal Church.

 He is most notable for his contribution to the emerging field of disability theology, but has written widely in moral theology.
 In 2018, he was awarded "Alumnus of the Year" by Loma Linda University, being described as "a maker of social change who betters understanding of the Christian tradition."
 He is regularly invited to offer plenary addresses at conferences relating to questions around disability and religion, or Christian Ethics more broadly construed.
+He delivered the 2024 Annual Jesuit Centre for Faith and Justice lecture in Dublin, Ireland.